benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

 <br/>

 #### Please explain.
-On line 3 we define our `Subscription` actor who will be able to subscribe to and publish events on the event bus. `Subscription`.
-Subscription takes a function `f: (Any, Subscription, ActorRef)` as a parameter argument and retuns `Unit` (equivalent to Java void).
-Within our `Subscriber` we need to override the `receive` function from `Actor` to tell our subscription to execute the function passed in at contruction time when receiving a message matching `(payload: Any)`.
+On line 3 we define our `Subscription` actor who will be able to subscribe to and publish events on the event bus. `Subscription` takes a function `f: (Any, Subscription, ActorRef)` as a parameter argument and retuns `Unit` (equivalent to Java void).
+Within our `Subscription` we need to override the `receive` function from `Actor` to tell our subscription to execute the function passed in at contruction time when receiving a message matching `(payload: Any)`.

 Next, on line 9, we create an `ActorSystem` which is used to supervise top level actors.
 Only one of these can be built per application.